 Just look for the familiar "?".

-Port Hastings - 96 Highway 4, upon entrance to Cape Breton Island, Tel: 902-625-4201 (May-Dec) - my introductory page to Cape Breton lists many of the community information centres
+Port Hastings - 96 Highway 4, upon entrance to Cape Breton Island, Tel: 902-625-4201 (May-Oct) - my introductory page to Cape Breton lists many of the community information centres

 The Nova Scotia Tourism department has many resources for the traveller.
-Their Doers and Dreamers Vacation guide book is one of the best that I have seen.
-And they will send it to you for FREE!
+The Doers and Dreamers Vacation guide book is one of the best that I have seen.
+You can download a free copy of the travel guide.

 1-800-565-0000 within North America